Disney World Packing List

 If you have Magic Bands or hard copies of tickets/reservations, bring them as well.
-Hard copies can save you lots of aggravation if phone or internet issues were to arise.
+Hard copies could save you lots of aggravation if phone or internet issues arise.

 Make sure you know the names and addresses of any destination you have booked.
 Also, a copy of a written itinerary, if you have one, will make things a bit easier.

-A top recommendation on the MagicGuides Disney World Packing List is to bring comfortable walking shoes.
+A top recommendation on our Disney World Packing List is to bring comfortable walking shoes.
 Happy feet are crucial to happy Disney World vacationers!

 A typical Disney vacationer spends a large portion of his/her day walking between attractions and standing in lines.
 We estimate that the average person walks 6 to 9 miles per day at Disney World theme parks.
-Therefore, be sure to pack shoes that will keep your mind on having fun rather than on sore feet.
+Therefore, be sure to pack shoes that will keep your mind on having fun rather than on sore feet from all the walking.

-We suggest you bring a lightweight backpack/daypack to Disney parks.
-This will hold your essential items – like tickets, ponchos, sunscreen, water bottles, snacks, phone chargers, Disney World map, etc – and spare you the expense of renting a storage locker.
+We suggest you bring a lightweight backpack/daypack to Disney theme parks.
+This will hold your essential items – like tickets, ponchos, sunscreen, water bottles, snacks, phone chargers, Disney World map, etc. – and spare you the expense of renting a storage locker.

 Since it will be with you all day, be sure any backpack you choose is lightweight and fits comfortably.
 See our Best Backpacks for Disney World and Best Fanny Packs for Disney World pages for suggestions.

-It’s important to consider hydration when deciding what to pack for Disney World.
+It’s important to consider hydration when deciding what to pack when you visit Disney World.
 Walking around all day – under the warm Florida sun – is sure to make you thirsty.

 Tip: If you ask a cast member at any counter service restaurant, they will be happy to refill your water bottle for you.